dec32/sekiro-battle-instinct/README.md

 ```
 # This is a line of comment
 5300  Ichimonji
-5600  Floating Passage  ∅
+7100  Ichimonji: Double  ∅
 5200  Nightjar Slash     ↑
 7600  Shadowfall         ↑↑
+70000 Loaded Shuriken
+70500 Lazulite Shuriken  ∅
+78300 Spiral Spear       ↑↑
 ```

-The file is a plain text table formatted with space characters.
-The first column stores the UIDs of the combat arts and the last column specifies how you perform the combat arts.
+The file is a plain text table formatted with whitespace characters.
+The first column stores the UIDs of the skills (combat arts or prosthetic tools).
+The last column specifies how you perform the skills.
 In the last column you can write:

-1. Nothing, which means this combat art is ignored.
+1. Nothing, which means this skill is ignored.
-2. `∅`, which means this is the default combat art.
+2. `∅`, which means this is the default skill.
 3. A sequence of `↑`/`→`/`↓`/`←`, which spells the corresponding motion inputs.

-The columns in between store the names of the combat arts.
+The columns in between store the names of the skills.
 They're only there for reference.
 Feel free to modify or delete them.

 > [!NOTE]
-> Binding two **adjecent** directions (such as `↓→`) to a combat art is not recommended because this kind of inputs can be used for diagonal movements.
+> Binding two **adjecent** directions (such as `↓→`) to a skill is not recommended because this kind of inputs can be used for diagonal movements.

 ## Credits